valentebruno/ruby-style-guide/README.md

 * Always run the Ruby interpreter with the `-w` option so it will warn you if you forget either of the rules above!

-* Choose between hashrocket and new hash syntax using good sence.
+* Choose between hashrocket and new hash syntax using good sense.
 Here are some examples

     ```Ruby